stepchowfun/stem-cell/README.md

 **NOTE:** Piping `curl` to `sh` is considered dangerous by some since the server might be compromised.
 If you're concerned about this, you can download and inspect the installation script or choose one of the other installation methods.

-#### Customizing the installation

-The installation script supports the following environment variables:
+The installation script supports the following optional environment variables:

 - `VERSION=x.y.z` (defaults to the latest version)
 - `PREFIX=/path/to/install` (defaults to `/usr/local/bin`)